AAAS Kavli Science Journalism Awards

 Deadline: Nov 15 annually for Canadian applicants

-Canada’s Next Green Journalist is part of Young Reporters for the Environment (YRE) — an international program by the Foundation for Environmental Education (FEE).
-YRE is a global network of youth writing about and taking photos of environmental problems and solutions in their communities.
-The FEE has national offices in 17 countries.
-In Canada, the national coordinator is Environmental Defence.
-YRE membership is open to students grades 5 through the end of high school.
+This competition is part of Young Reporters for the Environment (YRE) — an international program by the Foundation for Environmental Education (FEE).
+YRE is a global network of youth, ages 11-18, writing about, videoing and taking photos of environmental problems and solutions in their communities.
+In Canada, the national coordinator is EcoSchools Canada.
 Members' articles and photos are eligible for the annual international award.
 National coordinators set the award deadline for their country, and submit their national selection of articles and photos to the YRE International Coordination.
 Winners will be featured on the YRE website, and announced nationally through EcoSchools.ca, the EcoSchools newsletter, and Twitter, Facebook, and Instagram channels.

 Canadian Association of Journalists Annual Awards